 In addition to providing an outstanding clinical experience, our program is also committed to providing a high quality educational experience throughout the 3 years of training in preparation for the Royal College Exams and the practice of medicine.

 I hope that you will take this opportunity to learn more about the Internal Medicine residency program at Queen's.
-If you have any questions, please do not hesitate to contact us.
 I look forward to hearing from you soon.